Anatomy

 docker compose restart). - Upgrade — re-deploys with the latest catalog version.
 For apps with

-upgrade_policy: breaking-changes-flagged, you’ll see a diff to acknowledge first. - Uninstall — stops the containers and deletes the volume.
-Irreversible.
+upgrade_policy: breaking-changes-flagged, you’ll see a diff to acknowledge first. - Uninstall — stops and removes the containers.
+By default it also deletes the app’s volume (irreversible) — or choose keep data during uninstall to preserve the volume so you can reconnect to it later.

 - Edit install — change any of the form fields you filled in.
 Suji re-renders the compose and redeploys.